Cryotherapy, which literally means “cold therapy,” is a technique where the body is exposed to extremely cold temperatures for several minutes.

 Many athletes have been using cryotherapy to treat injuries for years, and one of the reasons why is that it can numb pain.
 The cold can actually numb an irritated nerve.
 Doctors will treat the affected area with a small probe inserted into the nearby tissue.
 This can help treat pinched nerves or neuromas, chronic pain, or even acute injuries.

 3. Helps treat mood disorders

 The ultra-cold temperatures in whole-body cryotherapy can cause physiological hormonal responses.
 This includes the release of adrenaline, noradrenaline, and endorphins.
-This can have a positive effect on those experiencing mood disorders like anxiety and depression.
-One study found that whole-body cryotherapy was actually effective in short-term treatment for both.
+This can have a positive effect on those experiencing mood disorders like anxiety and depression. that whole-body cryotherapy was actually effective in short-term treatment for both.